peterbuga/HASS-sonoff-ewelink/README.md

-# Home Assistant component for original firmware Sonoff / eWeLink switches
+# Home Assistant component for original firmware Sonoff / eWeLink smart devices
-Simple Home Assistant component to add/control Sonoff/eWeLink smart switches using the stock firmware and cloud capabilities.
+Simple Home Assistant component to add/control Sonoff/eWeLink smart devices using the stock firmware and retaining the cloud capabilities.

 ***
 ### WARNING: completely deactivate the `sonoff` component from HA while doing a firmware update, due to auto-relogin function you might be kicked out of the app before the process is completed.
 I would not be held liable for any problems occuring if not following this steps!